aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/510_Scenario/intro.md

 #### Connecting the Cloud9 IDE to the EKS network

-This stage inter-connects the Cloud9 IDE & CICD VPC with the provate EKS VPC.
+This stage inter-connects the Cloud9 IDE & CICD VPC with the private EKS VPC.

 ![tf-state](/images/andyt/c9net-build.png)